 Each student should study this Graduate Bulletin and become completely familiar with the organization and the regulations of the university.
-Failure to do this may result in serious mistakes for which the student shall be held fully responsible.
+Failure to review the bulletin may result in serious mistakes for which the student shall be held fully responsible.

 POLICY STATEMENT